Prof. Fushuan Wen

 Universiti Malaya, Malaysia

 Dr. Md.
-Hasanuzaman is currently working as Associate Professor at the Higher Institution Centre of Excellence (HICoE), UM Power Energy Dedicated Advanced Centre (UMPEDAC), University of Malaya, Malaysia.
-He was listed among the World's Top 2% Scientists for the year 2023, 2022, 2021 & 2020.
-He was Program Coordinator (Master of Renewable Energy, September 2012 to September 2020), Double Degree Programme with Master of Energy Science, Kyoto University, Japan.
+Hasanuzaman is currently working as an Associate Professor at the Higher Institution Centre of Excellence (HICoE), UM Power Energy Dedicated Advanced Centre (UMPEDAC), University of Malaya, Malaysia.
+He was listed among the world's top 2% of scientists for the years 2023, 2022, 2021, and 2020.
+He was Program Coordinator (Master of Renewable Energy, September 2012 to September 2020), Double Degree Program with Master of Energy Science, Kyoto University, Japan.
 He is an Associate Editor of the Alexandria Engineering Journal, Elsevier; Associate Editor in Chief of the International Journal of Renewable Energy Resources; and has been a Guest Editor for Renewable Energy, Elsevier.
-His 2 books: (1) Technologies for Solar Thermal Energy, 2022 and (2) Energy for Sustainable Development, 2020 published by Elsevier.
-His research interests include thermal engineering, renewable energy, energy and buildings, energy policy, transport and electric vehicles.
-He has delivered many keynotes speech as a keynote speaker in many international conferences.
+His two books, Technologies for Solar Thermal Energy, 2022, and Energy for Sustainable Development, 2020, published by Elsevier, His research interests include thermal engineering, renewable energy, energy and buildings, energy policy, transport, and electric vehicles.
+He has delivered many keynote speeches as a keynote speaker at many international conferences.
 He has also authored and co-authored more than 140 research papers and 50 conference proceedings.
-Dr. Hasan has more than 7250 citations with an h-index of 45 in the Scopus index and 10,000 citations with an h-index of 50 in the google scholar index.
-Dr. Hasan has supervised and supervising more than 50 postgraduate students.
-He has secured and managed more than 7 million Ringgit national and international research grants as a PI & co-PI.
-He received a University of Malaya Excellence Award 2012 for his outstanding achievement in PhD.
+Dr. Hasan has more than 7250 citations with an h-index of 45 in the Scopus index and 10,000 citations with an h-index of 50 in the Google Scholar index.
+Dr. Hasan has supervised and supervised more than 50 postgraduate students.
+He has secured and managed more than 7 million Ringgit in national and international research grants as a PI and co-PI.
+He received a University of Malaya Excellence Award in 2012 for his outstanding achievement in his PhD.

 Speech Title: Clean Energy and Low Carbon Technologies Challenges in Energy Sector and Its Future